NCIEVS/nci-protege5/2026-2027-refactor/ARCHITECTURE_REVIEW.md

 Net: **squash writes the logical base graph; classify = base graph + committed delta (+ optional client pending delta), logical axioms only, replayed server-side, keyed by revision.** The curator remains the single component allowed to hold a full (logical-only) graph in memory, server-side, without dragging the rest of the system back to whole-ontology-in-RAM.

-## EVS history survives the migration nearly unchanged
+## Decision #4: EVS history folds into the commit (2026-09-10)

-EVS history is already **decoupled from axioms** — records are keyed on `code / name / operation / reference` derived from UI intent, not from `OWLOntologyChange` inspection (`CodeGenHandler.recordEvsHistory`, appended as tab-delimited text).
-The only change is that its trigger moves from the **client post-commit** to the **service's accept-commit callback**.
+EVS history is **decoupled from axioms** — records are keyed on `code / name / operation / reference` derived from UI intent, not from `OWLOntologyChange` inspection (`CodeGenHandler.recordEvsHistory`, appended as tab-delimited text).
+Today the client records it in a **second** call (`putEVSHistory`) after the commit and before broadcasting `CommitOperationEvent` — two separate transactions, so a failure between them leaves a committed change with no EVS record, unrecoverable because the operation type is UI intent, not inferable from the axioms.

+Decision: **carry the EVS operation descriptor inside the commit bundle** (in `RevisionMetadata`), so the server records EVS history **inside the same `synchronized` commit section** that appends the changeset and applies Virtuoso.
+One transaction, one failure domain.

+- The **changeset log is the single source of truth**; `evs_history` becomes a **derived, replay-recoverable projection** of the log — like Virtuoso — caught up to head via the last-applied-revision marker. `concept_history` is already derived from `evs_history` (`CodeGenHandler.generateConceptHistory`), so it follows for free.
+A crash cannot desync them: replay the log and every projection catches up.
+- The client still supplies the EVS intent (it already computes it in `submitHistory`); it just moves from a second call into the commit payload.
+- The client-side `CommitOperationEvent` broadcast is replaced by **lazy feed refresh**: other clients refresh from the changeset feed + Virtuoso; the committing client advances its head (its own Lucene index already reflects its edits).
+EVS is recorded server-side **before** the new revision is exposed in the feed, preserving today's “record before broadcast” ordering.
+- Squash still backs up `evs_history` / `concept_history` at the checkpoint (they are projections, so this is a convenience snapshot, not a separate source of truth).
+- Fallback (not chosen): keep EVS as a post-commit call and tolerate the pre-existing low-frequency inconsistency.

 # The changeset log is the spine (2026-09-09 clarification)